About Belle River Power Plant | China, MI | Michigan

 The Mississippi River Industrial Corridor Connection

 Trade union contractors operating throughout the Mississippi River corridor frequently sent the same crews — members of Heat and Frost Insulators Local 1, UA Local 562, and Boilermakers Local 27 — to work on projects in Michigan, Missouri, and Illinois.
-A journeyman insulator from St. Louis who worked at Belle River in 1984 may have worked the previous year at Labadie or Portage des Sioux, handling the same Johns-Manville and Armstrong World Industries pipe covering products at each job.
+A journeyman insulator from St. Louis who worked at Belle River in 1984 may have worked the previous year at Labadie or Portage des Sioux, handling the same and pipe covering products at each job.

 This pattern of multi-state exposure is legally and medically significant.
 When a worker’s disease results from cumulative exposure across multiple facilities in multiple states, Michigan and Illinois courts have jurisdiction to hear claims arising from that worker’s total exposure history — not merely from exposures that occurred within any single state’s borders.